Water Reuse Committee

 - Excellent cross-section of skills and experience available to broaden your perspective on water reuse

 - Excellent way to increase exposure among peers and prospective clients

 - Requires innovation and out-of-the-box thinking to make projects succeed, and members benefit from seeing how problems are tackled in different ways

-- Water reuse growing as a fundamental tool for promoting both sustainable and economically viable solutions discharge and permitting issues
+- Water reuse growing as a fundamental tool for promoting both sustainable and economically viable solutions for providing fit for purpose alternative water sources discharge and permitting issues

 See what we’ve accomplished.

 2018 Water Reuse Specialty Seminar at University of Connecticut, Storrs, CT – August 10, 2018